timbulwidodostp/dlogit2/README.md

 # dlogit2
-Marginal effects for logit, probit, and multinomial logit Use dlogit2 And dprobit2 And dmlogit2 With STATA 18
+Marginal effects for logit And probit and multinomial logit Use dlogit2 And dprobit2 And dmlogit2 With STATA 18

 Olah Data Semarang